Sokkero/exanimapHelper/docs/SIMPLE_README.md

 > To open an issue: navigate to `Issues` -> `New Issue`

 ## What you'll need
+First, download the latest (stable) version of this tool from the [releases page](https://github.com/Sokkero/exanimapHelper/releases).

 To be able to use this tool, you will require to also use the application `Cheat Engine`, which can be found [here](https://www.cheatengine.org/).

 > <b>Cheat Engine?
 Whats that?</b>